gem5/gem5-resources/src/ubuntu-generic-diskimages/make-kernel-and-gem5-bridge-driver.md

 ### Add Kernel Modules to the Disk Image

 - Add a Packer file provisioner to copy the modules to the disk image.
+The Packer script is located at `ubuntu-generic-diskimages/packer-scripts/arm-ubuntu.pkr.hcl`.
 Make sure that this provisioner is added before the shell provisioner as we will used these files in the `post-installation.sh`:

   ```hcl